endash/endash.github.io/_posts/2016-06-14-all-i-want-for-wwdc-is-storyboard-placeholders.markdown

 ---
-title:  "All I Want for WWCD is Storyboard Placeholders"
+title:  "All I Want for WWDC is Storyboard Placeholders"
 date:   2016-06-14 9:00:00 -0400
 categories: jekyll update
 color: blue